 The Ferber Sleep Training Method

-As you start to find out about different sleep training routines for your baby, you may come across the Ferber method.
-Also known as ‘graduated crying it out’, the Ferber method is one of many different options you can try for sleep training.
-In this article we have put together the details of this method so that you can decide for yourself if this (or any other) sleep training technique is right for you and your baby.
+As you explore various sleep training methods for your baby, you may encounter the Ferber method, also known as ‘graduated crying it out’.
+This approach is just one of many options available for sleep training.
+In this article, we have compiled information about the Ferber method to help you determine whether this technique – or any other sleep training approach – is suitable for you and your baby.

 What Is the Ferber Method?